 If money’s extra tight, scour visitbend.com for ideas on hiking, birdwatching, or rockhounding.
 Design a homemade IOU for an adventure you’ll enjoy together in the months to come.

 For the nature lover

 There’s obviously some overlap between the outdoor adventurer and the nature lover, but you’ll know the nature lover if you’ve met one.
 It’s someone dedicated to protecting Bend’s wild places and ensuring they’re cared for so future generations can enjoy them.

 Pinching pennies?
-Grab some seed packets from a local nursery or a bit of birdseed at Birds Unlimited to let your nature lover tend the living things around them.
-Include a sweet note spelling out the ways they bring joy to your life
+Grab some seed packets from a local nursery or a bit of birdseed at Wild Birds Unlimited to let your nature lover tend the living things around them.
+Include a sweet note spelling out the ways they bring joy to your life.

-For a free solution, use Visit Bend’s trip planner tool to create your own list of things to see and do when it’s safe to resume travel to Bend.
+For a free solution, use Visit Bend’s trip planner tool to create your own list of things to see and do on your next trip to Bend.
 When you share the list with your loved one, include a link to The Bend Pledge so you can vow to make it a sustainably-focused vacay.

 For the person who needs pampering

 I’m now typing with one hand, but that other hand?
 It could use a manicure.